Meet Our Team

 Haodong Hu

-Georgia Tech MSE
+PhD Student, Georgia Tech MSE

 Tushar Narayan Singh

-MSc Biomedical Engineering at University of Groningen (RUG), AE & MSE Intern Student at Georgia Tech
+M.S.
+Student / AE & MSE Intern Student at Georgia Tech

-University of Groningen, M.S. in Biomedical Engineering, 2025
+M.S. in Biomedical Engineering, University of Groningen, 2025

 Maria Giannakoudi

-Exchange student at MIT, MechE
+M.S.
+Student / Exchange Student at MIT, MechE

 Gabriella Carreira

-Georgia Tech MSE
+Undergraduate Researcher, Georgia Tech MSE

 B.E. in Materials Science and Engineering with Biomaterials Concentration, 2028